dataArtisans/flink-training-web/exercises/taxiData.md

 Note also that there are `TaxiRideTableSource` and `TaxiFareTableSource` table sources available for use with the Table and SQL APIs.

 ### How to use these sources

-**Note: Many of the exercises already provide code for working with these taxi ride data streams.**

 #### Java